verifai-ai/optimizer/README.md

 The optimizer uses both supervised and reinforcement learning to map the knobs to the reward using a neural network as a function approximator and then uses global optimisation algorithms to find the optimum input knobs.

-Some other examples of this are in optimal control of electric power and
+Some other examples of this are in optimal control of electric power.

-## Hardware Verification Example: FIFO cache controller
+## The FIFO cache controller experiment

 VCS installation instructions here